 Hillary Davis, Stacy Dermont and Gael Greene at LT Burger in Sag Harbor (Photo Courtesy Hillary Davis)

-The Hamptons—how did Stacy end up in this fancy neck of the woods, when she grew up on the extreme other end of New York State, in the foothills of the Allegheny Mountains, where Appalachia overlaps with the Rust Belt?
+The Hamptons—how did Stacy end up in this fancy neck of the woods?
+She grew up on the extreme other end of New York State, in the foothills of the Allegheny Mountains, where Appalachia overlaps with the Rust Belt!

-Well, despite Big Food’s impact on the general population’s diet, Stacy was raised on a lot of homegrown produce, meat and eggs.
+Well, despite Big Food’s impact on the general population’s diet, Stacy was raised on a lot of homegrown produce, meat, eggs, and wild foods.
 Local and seasonal was a given on the farm, and it spoiled her in a way.
 She cannot bear to eat store-bought eggs or last week’s apples or any other items that merely pass as edible.
 It was a natural fit for her to take over as restaurant critic for Dan’s Papers, shortly after she accepted an editorship there in 2010.

 Interview subjects have included Florence Fabricant, Gael Greene, Andrea Kowch, Chef Sarabeth Levine, Chef Angie Mar, Rick Mast, Danny Peary, Anna Pump, Suzanne Rafer, Chef Eric Ripert, Roman Roth, Reynold Ruffins, Chef Marcus Samuelsson, Chef Jean-Georges Vongerichten, Gahan Wilson, Nancy Winters and many others.